Dobby233Liu/ps_xmplay/README.md

 fb2k PSF players.

 The volume leveling in the SBSPSS version of xmplay is pretty broken.
-In the future I may include a feature to enable using the PSY-Q SDK 4.6 version of it.
+Try switching to the PSY-Q SDK 4.6 version of it if things sound wrong.

 If a PSF crashes before it even tries to play the song, try running it in PCSX-Redux.
 If it's caused by an assertion failure a message should show up then.